doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
     discriminatorMap - Map of discriminator values to class names.
 -
+    defaultDiscriminatorValue - A default value for discriminatorField if no value has been set in the embedded document.
+-
     strategy - The strategy used to persist changes to the collection.
 Possible values are ``addToSet``, ``pushAll``, ``set``, and ``setArray``. ``pushAll`` is the default.
 See :ref:`collection_strategies` for more information.